 The explicit aim of the show’s creators was to create a version of the Watership Down story that was more family-friendly, avoiding the baggage that the film carried with it.
 As such, the creators toned down much of the violence and changed several of the characters.
 Perhaps the most infamous of these changes was turning Blackberry into a doe, as well as turning Pipkin into a child instead of a timid runt rabbit.
 Some characters were removed entirely (most notably Silver), while others were replaced with original characters.
 Hyzenthlay, for instance, was replaced by a character named Primrose, presumably because they thought kids would have too hard a time pronouncing her original name.
 For similar reasons, El-ahrairah was shortened to El-ahrah (which, amusingly enough, changes his name to “enemy prince” in Lapine).

-With all of those changes, one might expect the series to be kiddie nonsense, right?
+One might expect the series to be kiddie nonsense with all of those changes, right?
 And yet, several Watership Down fans argue that this series is even better than the film adaptation.
 I remember agreeing with them back when I first watched all 39 episodes on YouTube the first time.
 Rewatching it for this retrospective, on the other hand… it’s definitely not terrible, and the writers were still clearly trying to stay true to the mature storytelling of the novel as best they could, even with the younger audience in mind.
-However, it was also clear that the series still has some major problems holding it back.
+However, it was also clear that the series still has some significant problems holding it back.
 Perhaps the best way to explain how would be to examine all three seasons individually to show how the series evolved.

 The first episode, “The Promised Land,” launches somewhat abruptly in the middle of the action with the rabbits already on their journey, with Sandleford Warren nowhere in sight.
 Indeed, Sandleford Warren is practically a ghost during the entire series, mentioned several times before and after its destruction but never seen in person.
-This is somewhat understandable given that Sandleford’s fate would probably the hardest sequence to make into family-friendly given the wholesale mass slaughter, but it does make the series start off rather awkwardly.
+This is somewhat understandable given that Sandleford’s fate would probably be the hardest sequence to make family-friendly given the wholesale mass slaughter.
+Still, it does make the series start off rather awkwardly.

 We are then introduced to our rag-tag band of hlessil for this adaptation, consisting of seven rabbits: Hazel, Fiver, Bigwig, Blackberry, Pipkin, Dandelion, and Hawkbit (making his adaptation debut).

-Right away, one may notice the changes that several of the characters have gone through.
-The main trio of Hazel, Fiver, and Bigwig are still relatively unchanged (although Fiver seems less melancholic and more at peace with himself).
+One may notice the changes that several of the characters have gone through right away.
+The central trio of Hazel, Fiver, and Bigwig are still relatively unchanged (although Fiver seems less melancholic and more at peace with himself).
 As noted above, though, Pipkin was aged down to become more of a kid-appeal character while Blackberry was gender-flipped, presumably to add more diversity to the cast.
-Dandelion has become much more of a comical figure (possibly having been combined with Bluebell, also absent for this adaptation), while Hawkbit has a completely new personality.
-While described as “a rather slow and stupid rabbit” in the book, here he is a grouchy and sarcastic pessimist who rarely lets a situation pass without a sarcastic remark.
+Dandelion has become much more of a comical figure (possibly having been combined with Bluebell, also absent for this adaptation), while Hawkbit has an entirely new personality.
+While described as “a rather slow and stupid rabbit” in the book, here he is a grouchy pessimist who rarely lets a situation pass without a sarcastic remark.
 Perhaps unsurprisingly, he seems to be a fan favorite among people who actually like the series.

 Another thing one might notice is that the animation is a lot more vibrant and colorful than the film adaptation.
 It’s also definitely TV quality, meaning that it’s often limited and sometimes goes off-model.
 Still, it does get the job done, at least.